greg-js/arch-wiki-md-repo/wiki/_content/PulseAudio-Examples.md

 ### The new new way

 This configuration only works with jackdbus (JACK2 compiled with D-Bus support).
 It also requires the [pulseaudio-jack](https://www.archlinux.org/packages/?name=pulseaudio-jack) package.
-Add to `/etc/pulse/default.pa`:
+Make sure that `/etc/pulse/default.pa` contains a line:

 ```
-load-module module-jackdbus-detect
+load-module module-jackdbus-detect [...]

 ```

+(where [...] can be any options supported by this module, usually `channels=2`.

 As described on the [Jack-DBUS Packaging](https://github.com/jackaudio/jackaudio.github.com/wiki/JackDbusPackaging) page: